-A high converting landing page is like a sexy well-dressed super-powered saleswoman that can sell like a Florida snow cone vendor on the hottest day of the year.
+A good high converting landing page is like a sexy well-dressed super-powered salesman or saleswomen that can sell like a Florida snow cone vendor on the hottest day of the year.

-And, if you set her up right the first time around, she will work for you day and night to bring in emails, leads and potentially even sales.
+And, if you set it up right the first time around, it will work for you day and night to bring in emails, leads and potentially even sales.

 Up to this point, you’ve been quickly skimming through this article because you have the attention span of a goldfish and probably have better things to do than read my shit.

 But, I really need you to pay attention here, because this is where I start to teach you about landing page copywriting.

 Before we continue, please write down the golden rule of landing page copywriting –– the best landing pages touch on all four aspects of The AIDA Model: Attention, Interest, Desire and Action.